jayasme/SpotlightLyrics/README.md

 ### Manually

-- Download or clone the repository,
+- Download or clone the repository and then compile it to obtain `SpotlightLyrics.framework`,
 - Copy `SpotlightLyrics.framework` from frameworks folder to the your project,
 - Open your project in XCode and navigate to `General` - `Linked Frameworks and Libraries` to add the component into you project